Thanks to a generous grant in 2021, Anderson Island Park & Recreation District will be launching a Youth Kayaking Program!

 We are looking for experienced kayakers who live on the Island to help out with training and lead small groups for these outings going forward.
 Please contact Chuck if you are interested (email@example.com)

-At the moment we are putting together a program for training classes.
-We're hoping to launch from Ray Park on Lake Josephine to teach the kids all about water safety, paddling and rescue techniques, and other subjects to ensure that they have a safe and enjoyable time on the water.
+Prior to joining us for scheduled kayak adventures, we require that youth attend a Safety Training all about water safety, paddling and rescue techniques, and other subjects to ensure that they have a safe and enjoyable time on the water.
 The classes size will be from 4-6 kids and will take at least 3 hours for basic training.

 Once the kids have the necessary skills, we will start scheduling Kayak Outings into Oro Bay and later around the Island.
 Type and duration of outings will vary based on students' experience.